fastify/website/docs/v3/Guides/Getting-Started.md

 })
 ```

-Read [Content Type Parser](ContentTypeParser.md) to learn more about Fastify's default parsing functionality and how to support other content types.
+Read [Content-Type Parser](Content-Type-Parser.md) to learn more about Fastify's default parsing functionality and how to support other content types.

 ### Extend your server
 Fastify is built to be extremely extensible and minimal, we believe that a bare-bones framework is all that is necessary to make great applications possible.<br/>